Change Blindness (Definition + Examples)

 Manipulation

 Change blindness doesn’t always happen by accident.
-Movie magic (or magic tricks) are made more exciting by change blindness.
-When manipulation goes wrong, we can see the blatant changes between an actor and their stunt double.
+Movie magic (or magic tricks) is made more exciting by change blindness.
+When manipulation goes wrong, we see blatant changes between actors and their stunt double.
 When the scene is manipulated just right, we notice no difference.

 magician showing a full deck of cards